hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The `cls.gvar` variable, which is assigned in `web_test_setup_cleanup.setup()`, contains server and user information read from various `.yaml` configuration files.
 This includes the locations of the firefox profiles and the user credentials for the sample users.

 The `web_test_javascript_interactions` module contains a set of functions that operate similarly to the `web_test_interactions` functions, except for the fact that they use the JavaScript `execute_script` to do the click action.
 These should not be used without a justifiable reason (ie a Selenium glitch) that the other ones cannot be used.
+Including this module in any more classes than strictly necessary is discouraged.

+The `web_test_assertions` module contains a set of (currently untested) functions that should be callable within a `TestCase` class and raise the proper errors on failure.
+These functions access the cloudscheduler database via the `list` command and can test if objects were properly created.
+However, they are extremely slow compared to assertions using Selenium selectors, and so should be used with care.

 ## Running Tests